2016 Chicago Real Estate Market Report and 2017 Outlook

 Much like 2015, the 2016 Spring market got a quick start with 1,023 properties under contract in the month of January.
 This number was right in line with what we saw the year prior with one significant difference.
 However, the January 2016 inventory of homes for sale was down 5% year-over-year.
 This doesn’t seem like an incredibly significant number until you realize that a 5% deficit represents over 300 homes that potential buyers did not have the opportunity to evaluate.

-As the months went on, this deficiency of inventory continued to fluctuate between 4-7% below previous year’s numbers.
+As the months went on, this deficiency of inventory continued to fluctuate between 4-7% below the previous year’s numbers.
 After so many qualified buyers stranded on the sidelines last year and an appreciation in prices, we expected to see an increase of “for sale” properties.
 However, never once during 2016 did we see inventory numbers equal those of 2015.

 Conversely, the number of contracts written surpassed those of the previous year for much of 2016.
 February saw a 12% increase YOY, (year-over-year) of properties under contract, March saw a 7% increase YOY, April saw a 13% YOY increase, and so on.

-In summation, 2016 proved to be a year in which inventory remained scarce, buyers continued to create pent up demand and low interest rates fueled this highly competitive market that we have continued to experience since the recovery began in late 2012.
+In summation, 2016 proved to be a year in which inventory remained scarce, buyers continued to create pent-up demand and low interest rates fueled this highly competitive market that we have continued to experience since the recovery began in late 2012.

 Other Contributing Market Factors

-Where increasing prices, challenging inventory levels and a market influenced by an election are some of the things we experienced in 2016, it’s important to include the supporting factors that made this all possible.
+Where increasing prices, challenging inventory levels, and a market influenced by an election are some of the things we experienced in 2016, it’s important to include the supporting factors that made this all possible.

 Mortgages:

-This increase in the FED, along with uncertainty of new leadership in Washington, lead a significant, although temporary, jump in rates to 4.3%, the highest we’ve seen in over two years.
-Since then, rates have come down closer to 4.1%, but should have little impact to the overall buying power of consumers this Spring market.
+The FED raised interest rates near the end of 2015 and again at the end of 2016, yet for much of the year we witnessed near-record lows which continued to fuel “cheap money” for home buyers, (indicated in the chart below).
+This increase in the FED, along with uncertainty of new leadership in Washington, led to a significant, although temporary, jump in rates to 4.3%, the highest we’ve seen in over two years.
+Since then, rates have come down closer to 4.1% but should have little impact on the overall buying power of consumers this Spring market.

 Consumer Confidence:

-Low gas prices, employment growth and a return to work have all helped the latest Consumer Confidence Index numbers continue their positive growth witnessed across much of the Obama administration.
-After starting the year around 92.6, confidence experienced significant gains to close out the year at a 13 year high of 98.2.
+Low gas prices, employment growth, and a return to work have all helped the latest Consumer Confidence Index numbers continue their positive growth witnessed across much of the Obama administration.
+After starting the year around 92.6, confidence experienced significant gains to close out the year at a 13-year high of 98.2.

-Employment Growth:
+Employment Growth

 The U.S. economy experienced a steady decline in unemployment numbers from the beginning of the year to close out at 4.7%.
 This December reporting is extremely significant as it marks unemployment at near 2007 pre-downturn numbers for the first time.
-This growth in new jobs, career security and increasing rental rates have helped to motivate younger Americans into home ownership.
+This growth in new jobs, career security, and increasing rental rates have helped to motivate younger Americans into home ownership.

 Illinois numbers remained positive as well, adding 28,400 more jobs in 2016 and bringing our unemployment rate down to 5.7 percent in December.

-First Time Buyers:
+First Time Buyers

-With mortgage rates low, consumer confidence on the rise and employment numbers continuing to grow, first time buyers helped drive the market in 2016.
-First time home buyers made up nearly 56% of all homes purchased in 2016.
+With mortgage rates low, consumer confidence on the rise, and employment numbers continuing to grow, first-time buyers helped drive the market in 2016.
+First-time home buyers made up nearly 56% of all homes purchased in 2016.

 What We Expect to See in 2017